ZhaomingXie/cassie_rl_env/README.md

 run mirror_test.py to simulate a pretrained policy.

 run RL_Mirror_Supervised.py to train policies.
 There are two methods in RL_Mirror_Supervised, train_policy_rl will train a policy from scratch, train_policy_rl_sl will train a policy by DASS samples from a pretrained policy.
 The default paramters can be used to train a stepping in place policy.
 To learn forward/backward walking, change the speed attribute in cassieRLEnvMirror.reset() accordingly.

+For the learning code (PPO), I started with code in this repo: https://github.com/alexis-jacq/Pytorch-DPPO.